-Joyce Reynolds is a computer scientist who contributed to the development of a number of Internet technologies, such as: the Telnet Protocol; the File Transfer Protocol; the DARPA Experimental Multimedia Mail System; and the Post Office Protocol.
+Joyce Reynolds was a computer scientist who contributed to the development of a number of Internet technologies, such as: Telnet Protocol, File Transfer Protocol, DARPA Experimental Multimedia Mail System, and Post Office Protocol.
 Reynolds studied at the University of Southern California, where she received: a Bachelor of Arts degree in the Social Sciences and a Master of Arts degree in the Social Sciences.

 Reynolds is primarily known for her work alongside Jon Postel in the 1980's and 1990's: as an editor for the Request for Comment (RFC) document series and helping to manage the IANA function of the Internet (assigning numbers and names).
 Jon Postel died in 1998, due to heart complications, and Reynolds continued her RFC editorial role until 2006 and worked with ICANN until 2001 (IANA became a department of ICANN in 1998 but Reynolds remained employed by ICI).

 Some important RFC documents that Reynolds authored or co-authored include the following: